 - FSP courses are conducted in a seminar-style and include research, writing, and class discussion.

 - Elective coursework will most likely need to be completed at a non-NWC regionally accredited institution.

 For more information please visit our Electives & Area of Study page.

 Students applying for GDP must meet the required employment criteria, have completed one or more FSP courses with no course grade lower than a B- and possess a baccalaureate degree, preferably from a regionally accredited institution.
 Applicants must:

 - Apply to the GDP using the online application.

 - Request official transcripts be sent from each previously attended undergraduate or graduate institution directly to the GDP office.

-- Have two letters of recommendation on their behalf sent to the GDP office–at least one must be from an NWC faculty member.
+- Use the Letter of Recommendation template (located on the Enrollment page) to have two (2) letters of recommendation on their behalf sent to the GDP office–at least one must be from an NWC faculty member.